Top Tech Tidbits for Thursday, July 22, 2021 - Volume 816

 A Mind Vault Solutions, Ltd. Publication

 This Week's Featured Advertisement: Top Tech Tidbits.
-The World's #1 Adaptive Technology Publication.
+The World's #1 Access Technology Publication.
 Made Possible by Support From The Following Sponsors:

 Dear Tidbits Subscriber,